QuantumMechanics/XEMsign/README.md

 -Run the NCC only<br>
 -In settings choose Remote Server and enter the Host (you can choose an host <a href="http://www.nodeexplorer.com/" target="_blank">here</a>)<br>
 -Save.
 Now you can close your browser and let the NCC run in background.

+You need NodeJs.<br>
+Be sure you have NEM.js from <a href="https://github.com/NewEconomyMovement/nodejs2nem" target="_blank">nodejs2nem</a> inside your folder.

 Then you need to insert correct informations inside XEMsign.js: